• Skip to primary navigation

 If cooking the beans in a pressure cooker (Instant Pot or a conventional stovetop pressure cooker), cook the beans on high heat for around 1.5 hours.
 Bleed the pressure, then check the beans if they are easy to crush between your fingers.

 If cooking the beans in a stovetop pot, bring the beans to a boil then turn the heat down to medium-low.
 Cover the pot and cook for 4 to 5 hours.
-Add water throughout the cooking time, making sure the beans are covered at all times with water.
+Add water throughout the cooking time.
+Make sure the beans are covered at all times with water.

 Important: If cooking the beans over the stovetop, the moisture escapes very easily, make sure the beans have enough liquid in the pot.
 I always make sure the beans have at least 1" (2.5 cm) at all times of water.

-The beans are done cooking when they are completely tender.
+Take the beans off of the stove when they are completely tender.
 Check each type of bean (fava, chickpea, and lentil), by squishing the bean between your fingers.
 If the bean is not tender and soft, continue cooking.
-This is a long process until the beans are completely cooked.

 ful medames not blended